sigmonsays/sigmonsays.github.io/todo/programming-exercise.md

 ---
-date = "2016-03-02T14:57:19-08:00"
-draft = false
-title = "programming exercise"
+title: "programming exercise"

 ---

 I heard from a friend about an interesting interview question that I thought would be easy.

 *The problem*